MathStuff/Matrices/README.md

 C.apply(expressions,columns,conditions,returnmat) #Apply given 'expression' to given 'columns' where the 'conditions' are True, set returnmat wheter or not to return self.
 If 'columns' is None, 'expressions' is applied to all columns.

+C.indexSet(name,start,returnmat) #Set an indexing column named 'name', starting from 'start' and return self if 'returnmat' is True

+C.sortBy(column,reverse,returnmat) #Sort the matrix by the desired 'column', do it in decreasing order if 'reverse'==True, and return self if 'returnmat'==True

+C.shuffle(iterations,returnmat) #Shuffle the rows 'iterations' times and return self if 'returnmat'==True

+C.sample(size,condition) #Get a sample sized 'size' where the 'condition' is True

 C.joint(matrix) #Returns a matrix of shared rows with given 'matrix'

 C.mean(n,asDict) #Returns the nth column's average, give None as argument to get the all columns' averages; asDict: True to get return a dictionary of features as keys and means as values, False to get means in a list.
 If n is given and asDict is False, returns a number.